viktoriagajdosova/Enhancing-Meta-Research-in-Psychology-by-Generative-AI/pipelines/01_embedding-for-psychometrics/THEORY.md

 * **The "Lingometrics" Critique:** Lehtonen et al. (2025) suggest that survey responses often reflect the "semantic grid" of the language itself rather than individual differences, necessitating a cautious interpretation of "latent" construct discoveries.

-### Key Takeaway
-The field is moving toward **Algorithmic Psychometrics**, where the semantic analysis of item text provides an empirical "prior" or "baseline."
-This allows researchers to identify problematic items, redundant constructs, and structural misfits *a priori*, significantly increasing the efficiency and conceptual clarity of psychometric scale development.

 ---
 # 4. Content Validity

 In modern psychometrics, content validity is viewed as **evidence based on test content**.
 It is a fundamental property evaluating whether a measurement tool adequately covers the domain of the construct it is intended to assess.

 ## 4.1 Foundations of Content-Oriented Evidence
 Evidence based on test content establishes the relationship between the test's content (themes, wording, format) and the targeted psychological construct.